Flitternie/flitternie.github.io/index.md

 #  Lunyiu Nie [CV](flitternie.github.io/CV.pdf)

-I’m a final year undergraduate student at The Chinese University of Hong Kong.
-My Advisors are [**Prof. Wai Lam**](http://www1.se.cuhk.edu.hk/~textmine/) and [**Prof. Leizhen Cai**](https://www.cse.cuhk.edu.hk/~lcai/).
+Hi!
+I’m Lunyiu Nie, a final year undergraduate student at The Chinese University of Hong Kong.
+My Advisors are [Prof. Wai Lam](http://www1.se.cuhk.edu.hk/~textmine/) and [Prof. Leizhen Cai](https://www.cse.cuhk.edu.hk/~lcai/).
 My research interests mainly lie in natural language processing, with particular focuses on the transfer learning of NLP and the intersection of natural langauge and programming language.

 ## Education

-### The Chinese University of Hong Kong              Advisor: Prof. Wai Lam and Prof. Leizhen Cai
+### The Chinese University of Hong Kong
+#### Advisor: Prof. Wai Lam and Prof. Leizhen Cai

 #### B.B.A. in Professional Accountancy, Second Major in Computer Science              Sep.
 2015 – Jul.
 2020